rogereo/Mammal-Type-Classifier/README.md

 # Mammal-Type-Classifier

 This repository presents an end-to-end workflow for developing a Mammal Type Classifier and deploying it as an interactive Gradio application.
 The model classifies animal images into one of five mammal groups: Carnivore, Marsupial, Primate, Rodent, or Ungulate.
-My goal with this project is to gain hands-on experience in the full machine learning pipeline—from data acquisition and preprocessing to model training, evaluation, and deployment in a user-friendly application
+My goal with this project is to gain hands-on experience in the full machine learning pipeline—from data acquisition and preprocessing to model training, evaluation, and deployment into a user-friendly application

 ![Logo](utils/images/prediction.png)